mpaperno/DSEP4TP/doc/pages/Actions.md

 the same options (as well as add some others).
 The common options are only explained here.

 * **State Name** - This will be the name given to the new Touch Portal State once it is created.
 Once created it will appear in Touch Portal's various value selector lists.<br />
-	The name is also used in a few other places to refer to this instance of a "dynamic script."
+	The name is also used in a few other places to refer to this instance of a "dynamic script."<br/>
+	As noted on the previous page, Touch Portal actually uses a "state ID" to identify states, and the names are used purely for display purposes.
+	This plugin will generate a (hopefully) unique State ID by adding the prefix `dsep.` to whatever you put in the State Name field.
+However it's still up to the user to make sure this name is unique at least among other States being created by this plugin's actions/connectors.
 * **Evaluate Expression** -- This is what you want to do.
 It can be any one-line valid JavaScript; basic math, reading/writing files, sending dynamic button icons...
   The limit is your imagination and the single-line nature of the action.
 There are some examples on the front page of this site and in the @ref examples_basic section.
 * **Engine Instance** - This is an important distinction about how and "where" your script is run.
 Most one-line scripts will probably want to use the `Shared` types, while more complex scripts (described below) will likely want to use the `Private` types.
 Here is the difference:
 	* **Shared** - All expressions/scripts are run in the same script evaluation engine instance, with a shared "global scope" as if they were all, to continue the poor analogies, running in the same "browser window" or "Node.js process."
 		This means, for example you could share variables or functions between script instances.
 		It also means one expression/script could	overwrite variables/functions of another script in the same shared engine.
 		For one-line expressions this is usually not an issue since they likely won't create variables anyway, but for the other actions types (below), it may.<br />
 		**All Shared engine instances run in the same processing thread.** That means they cannot run at exactly the same time, one will need to finish before the next one